oracle-quickstart/oci-mesosphere/README.md

 You can also login to the web console [here](https://console.us-phoenix-1.oraclecloud.com/a/compute/instances) to view the IaaS that is running the cluster.

 ![](./images/console.png)

+## Post processing
+1. In order to support HTTPS, the cluster requires a domain and a certificate.
+The standard settings rely on one domain, services are separated using directories.
+Changing this structure will need wildcard certificates
+2. Services on Mesos communicate via ports.
+Building new services, usually the port range for the public needs to be adjusted accordingly.
+The initial port range is very narrow to keep exposure limited, when exposing services to the public internet

 ## Destroy the Deployment
 When you no longer need the deployment, you can run this command to destroy it: